2026 Guide to Fence Laws in Maryland

 Another consideration you'd expect is special permits for fences built in floodplains.
 While Baltimore City is subject to the threat of flooding, the city doesn't have specific permit requirements for fences constructed on 100-year floodplains the way that other cities do, like Houston for example.

-As explained at the beginning of this post, most of Baltimore is not in a specific county, and the larger metropolitan area includes homes in neighboring counties.
+Most of Baltimore is not in a specific county, and the larger metropolitan area includes homes in neighboring counties.
 Baltimore County does have a special regulation for fences built on floodplains.
 One example is that all fences - regardless of height - need a permit if they are going to be built on a 100-year floodplain.
 Baltimore County also requires a permit for any fence planned in a historic district.

 In Howard County, there are specific rules for fences in front yards when the property is a corner lot.
 In that case, homeowners must make sure that any fence in the triangle formed by straight lines joining points 25 feet back from the point where the roads intersect.
 Those are known as clear vision areas and many cities regulate fence height to keep drivers safe.